 In the last section, students are given brief descriptions on Type 1 and Type 2 diabetes.
 With Type 1, the pancreas is unable to make insulin, so the cells never get the signal to move the Glut-4 protein.
 With type 2, the receptors become desensitized to insulin, though the pancreas is producing insulin.

-Students are asked how both types are similar and different and finally required to link the the endocrine system to the nervous system, both being systems in charge of cell communication.
+Students describe how both types of diabetes are similar and how they are different.
+Then they link the endocrine system to the nervous system, since both are in charge of cell communication.

 Grade Level: 10-12 (Advanced Placement)